KeysiJones/iamjones/README.md

-# Keysi Jones's personal tech blog
+# Jones's personal tech blog

 This is my personal blog where i write about tech.